-Last year, the restaurant sent 3 unique emails to their 689 of followers, informing them about new fall menu offerings like pumpkin beignets and autumn latte offerings.
-The emails averaged 28.7% open rate and 3.2% click rate—1.4x higher than industry averages.
+Last year, the restaurant sent 3 unique emails to their 361 followers, informing them about new holiday menu offerings like Thanksgiving and Christmas dinner.
+The emails averaged 41.6% open rate and 3.2% click rate – 1.7x higher than industry averages.

 PopTip!
-Rendez Vous partners with the Popmenu Boost team to build and execute a marketing strategy around the holiday season—utilizing included email tools to spread the word about limited-time offerings to new and returning guests.
+Mason’s Grill & Smokehouse partners with the Popmenu Boost team to build and execute a marketing strategy around the holiday season—utilizing included email tools to spread the word about limited-time offerings to new and returning guests.

 Drive interest (and additional revenue!) with special offers

 In addition to limited-time flavors, limited-time offers (LTOs) are also great for guests and restaurateurs alike.
-In fact, a Popmenu survey of 1,000 consumers, found that 64% of guests want to receive special offers and other promotions from restaurants at least once a week.
+In fact, a 2022 Popmenu survey found that 35% of consumers said special promotions are one of the top reasons they choose a restaurant.
 So, be sure to share special offers via email, social media, and SMS this season to drive more revenue on your slower days.
 Not sure where to start?
 Below we’ve outlined a few marketing and offer ideas to inspire you this holiday season:

 - Game Day take-home tailgates

 Autumn in the U.S. means weekends filled with football.
 Create game day meal packages that can be ordered in advance and picked up and promote your restaurant’s menu during some of the season’s biggest game days.